MoolahModding/site/docs/index.md

 We are only at the beginning of the life cycle of this game, but it has already been proven that advanced modding is possible.

 :::tip
-We recommend you join the [ModWorkShop Discord server](https://discord.gg/Eear4JW) for questions and to interact with experienced members of the modding community.
+We recommend you join the [Moolah Modding](https://discord.gg/VTe6pVYjWR) and [ModWorkShop](https://discord.gg/Eear4JW) Discord servers for questions and to interact with experienced members of the modding community.
 :::